December 8, 1985: The day a teenager named Edberg reached his first Grand Slam final beating then world No 1 Lendl

 - Ivan Lendl: the world No 1 who brought new standards to the sport

 Born in 1960, Ivan Lendl set new standards in the baseline game, with a powerful topspin forehand that allowed him to play aggressively while remaining extremely consistent, drawing his opponents into a very tough physical challenge.
 He also set new standards in work ethics, practicing more than anyone before, paying meticulous attention to his fitness and to his diet in a way which tennis players were not used to.
-After turning professional in 1978, he had become one of the top four players in the world since 1980, along with Bjorn Borg, John McEnroe and Jimmy Connors.
-Although Lendl had won dozens of ATP titles, including the Grand Prix Masters in 1982 (defeating Vitas Gerulaitis, 6-7, 2-6, 7-6, 6-2, 6-4), he didn’t win a Grand Slam title until 1984.
+After turning pro in 1978, he had become one of the top four players in the world since 1980, along with Bjorn Borg, John McEnroe and Jimmy Connors.
+Although Lendl had won dozens of ATP titles, including the Grand Prix Masters in 1982 (defeating Vitas Gerulaitis, 6-7, 2-6, 7-6, 6-2, 6-4), he had not won a Grand Slam title until 1984.
 In fact, he had been defeated four times in Grand Slam finals, once at Roland-Garros (in 1981, defeated by Borg), twice at the US Open (beaten by Connors in 1982 and 1983), and once at the Australian Open (lost to Wilander in 1983).
-In 1984, Lendl eventually triumphed at Roland-Garros, defeating McEnroe in an epic final in which he came back from two-sets -to-love down to lift his first Grand Slam title (3-6, 2-6, 6-4, 7-5, 7-5).
+In 1984, Lendl finally triumphed at Roland-Garros, defeating McEnroe in an epic final in which he came back from two-sets -to-love down to lift his first Grand Slam title (3-6, 2-6, 6-4, 7-5, 7-5).
 In 1985, he reached the final at the French Open (defeated once again by Wilander, 3-6, 6-4, 6-2, 6-2), but at the US Open, a few weeks after becoming world No 1 again, he claimed a second Grand Slam crown, beating McEnroe in the final (7-6, 6-3, 6-4).

 The place: The Australian Open in Melbourne